 Have you ever had pizza so bad that the crust tasted like cardboard?
 Tomatoes acidic…check.
 Chewy cheese…check.
 Flavourless toppings…check.
 On the flip side have you ever had pizza so good you wanted to just curl up in the corner and purr?
 Everyone has a favorite pizza memory and every pizza they eat after that is compared to “the one”.
 Personally, I’m a crust girl.
 I judge a good pizza by how tasty/chewy/crunchy the crust is.
-The sauce needs to be really good too…preferably homemade and your cheese has to be of good quality.
+The sauce needs to be really good too…preferably homemade or store bought that’s relatively high quality.
 For me the toppings come last because I usually like pizzas that have very few toppings.
 I’m all about the crust and sauce.

-And once a pizza has managed to have the crust, tomato sauce and cheese right, it would be pretty hard to mess it up.
+And once a pizza has managed to have the crust and tomato sauce right, it would be pretty hard to mess it up.
 But, it happens all the time.
 We eat pizza from our favorite place and one day they close shop without telling you and a franchise pizza joint shows up with a mockery of a pizza.
 In those dire times what better way to make sure you always get what you want other than making it yourself ?
 And get to add whatever toppings your heart desires.
 That’s what I did.
 I spent hours looking through websites and cookbooks to find the “perfect” pizza dough and realized that this was a lesson in futility.
 The variations in the pizza world are endless and I had to do what any pizza dough recipe hunter would do.
 I closed my eyes and picked one that seemed basic enough for my purposes.